-We hugged and he said, “I thought I was the one so dependent on you.”
+We hug and he said, “I thought I was the one so dependent on you.”

 “I won’t leave you, Tim.”

-Then we jumped each other, having real sex, not just masturbatory release.
-We walked back and slept wrapped so tightly around each other there was plenty of room for Stu to slip into our single bed when he woke up.
-We told him to not be so gay.
-We packed and were on the road before noon.
-The three of us made a special area in the back of the station wagon.
-We did doo wop rhymes and whistled until we got to Georgia.
-After eating dinner, I called home.
-My dad answered.
+Then we jump each other, having real sex, not just masturbatory release.
+We walk back and sleep wrapped so tightly around each other there’s plenty of room for Stu to slip into our single bed when he wakes up.
+We tell him to not be so gay.
+We pack and are on the road before noon.
+The three of us make a special area in the back of the station wagon.
+We did doo wop rhymes and whistle until we got to Georgia.
+After eating dinner, I call home.
+Dad answers.